Alcatraz East Crime Museum: Exhibits, Prices, Hours

 Source: @alcatrazeast

 The Alcatraz East Crime Museum is not like your typical “walk around and look at things” museum tour.
-This is an immersive experience with all kinds of activities to get you through the museum feeling like Agatha Christie or Sherlock Holmes — or Ted Buddy for that matter.
+This is an immersive experience with all kinds of activities to get you through the museum feeling like Agatha Christie or Sherlock Holmes — or Ted Bundy for that matter.

 Kids Activities